Skip to main content

 When you delete a project:

-1. Database record is removed
+1. The database record is removed

-2. Docker container is stopped and deleted
+2. The container (Docker or Kubernetes pod/namespace) is stopped and deleted

-3. All project files are deleted
+3. All project files are removed from local storage and S3

 This is permanent and cannot be undone.Best practices: